AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 print(doubleArray[3])
 ```

-And this will only compute `double(increment(array[3]))` when this entry is accessed entry, and only for this one!
+And this will only compute `double(increment(array[3]))` when this entry is accessed, not before, and only for this one!

-Whereas using `array.map(increment).map(double)[3]` instead (without `lazy`) would have computed all the output values of the whole `array` sequence, and only once all values have been computed, extract the 4th one.
-What a was of computational time for all those other 999 values!
+_Whereas using `array.map(increment).map(double)[3]` instead (without `lazy`) would have computed all the output values of the whole `array` sequence, and only once all values have been computed, extract the 4th one.
+What a was of computational time for all those other 999 values!_

 ## Conclusion